Michigan Crisis Response Association, Inc.

 7.

-Follow-up and referral mechanisms for assessment and
+Follow-up and referral mechanisms for assessment

-treatment, if necessary.
+and treatment, if necessary.

 PASS - Post Action Staff Support - Taking care of the

-psychological and physical needs of the CISM team along with
+psychological and physical needs of the CISM team along

-care after CISM events.
+self-care after CISM events.

 Michigan Crisis Response Association, Inc. - 2023